jrosco/mwhois/README.md

 ![](http://www.dojoportal.com/static/site-images/icons/warn-icon.gif)WARNING: Still in Alpha state, use with caution

 * * *
-1. Clone repo(requires git to be installed): git clone https://github.com/jrosco/mwhois.git mwhois or
+1. Clone repo(requires git to be installed): <code>git clone https://github.com/jrosco/mwhois.git mwhois </code>
+   or
    Download Zip File to the right (https://github.com/jrosco/mwhois/archive/master.zip)
 2. cd mwhois/mwhois2
 3. Run: python setup.py install
-4. See examples below
+4. See examples below on how to use this these modules (These are also shown in mwhois2/src/examples.py)

 <pre>
 # """Get the whois server url by providing a domain name"""